magmide/magmide/README.md

 Software needs to perform well!
 Not all software has the same requirements, but often performance is intrinsically tied to correct execution.
 Very often the software that most importantly needs to be correct also most importantly needs to perform well.
 If the language is capable of truly bare metal performance, it can still choose to create easy abstractions that sacrifice performance where that makes sense.

-To achieve this goal, the language will include in its core libraries a formalization of the basic principles of von neumann computation, allowing users to specify the axiomatic assumptions of any software execution environment, from concrete instruction set architectures, to any **abstract assembly language** such as LLVM capable of compiling to many targets, and even up to operating system userlands or bytecode environments such as webassembly.
+To achieve this goal, the language will include in its core libraries a formalization of the basic principles of von Neumann computation, allowing users to specify the axiomatic assumptions of any software execution environment, from concrete instruction set architectures, to any **abstract assembly language** such as LLVM capable of compiling to many targets, and even up to operating system userlands or bytecode environments such as webassembly.
 Making it possible to specify software at this level of fidelity helps ensure it is aligned with reality and isn't making unrealistic assumptions.

 Verifying raw assembly code is much more difficult than verifying a mathematically pure language, but recent advancements such as the [Iris higher-order concurrent separation logic](https://iris-project.org/) have finally made this goal truly achievable.